 Again, I used two different garlands to fill the jars.
 This is such an easy way to add color, pattern, and interest.

-Years ago, while part of the decorations committee for our Junior League ball, we used inexpensive glass vases filled with crumpled tissue paper on the tables as centerpieces.
+Years ago, as part of the decorations committee for our Junior League ball, we used inexpensive glass vases filled with crumpled tissue paper on the tables as centerpieces.
 It was beautiful and no one thought, “that’s tissue paper”.

 After the original real red roses had wilted from my Valentine’s Day sticker photo shoot, I replaced them with faux flowers from my Kentucky Derby box.